Seteco/Somorrostro/Updating-Netdata.md

 ## You downloaded it from github using git

-If you installed netdata by downloading from github and running our `netdata-installer.sh`, you can just install it again, over the old installation.
-Your configuration will not be touched.
+The installer should have created a `netdata-updater.sh` script in the directory you downloaded.
+Just run it and it will download and install the latest version.
+The same script can be put in a cronjob to update your netdata at regular intervals.

-Just follow the **[[Installation]]** instructions again and your are done!
+If you don't have this script (e.g. you deleted the directory where you downloaded netdata), just follow the **[[Installation]]** instructions again.
+The installers preserves your configuration.

-Keep in mind though, netdata may now have new features, or certain old features may now behave differently.
+Keep in mind, netdata may now have new features, or certain old features may now behave differently.
 So pay some attention to it after updating.

 ## You downloaded a binary package